Ms. Hubbell's Science Class

 Finally, we will learn about how the biotic (living), and abiotic (nonliving) parts of the Earth interact with each other to create the ecosystems around us.
 How do living things interact with each other, and how do the nonliving aspects of the Earth support those interactions?
 Students will learn about food webs, and symbiotic relationships, and how interfering with a single part of an ecosystem can impact many other parts of the ecosystem by extension.

 Keep up on your student's learning through Google Classroom.
-They can access their classroom activities using the links below:
+They can access their classroom activities using the website below: